kenirwin/suma-retroactive-data-importer/README.md

 * inputing time, date, locations, and counts are set by the user on the input web page (index.php), eg: Date: 2014-09-04; Time: 9:30pm; Locations: First, Second, Third Floors; Date: 2014-09-04 [Demo Data #1]
 * multiple 'activities' (using Suma's term): e.g. a **Reference** question answered by a **librarian** over the **phone** in **under a minute**, at the **Reference desk**; Time: 9:30pm; Date: 2014-09-04 [Demo Data #2]

-Using this input, the Suma Import Generator creates JSON data formatted for input using Suma's built-in "Direct JSON Import" function in the sumaserver/admin panel.
-The import format is described here: https://github.com/cazzerson/Suma/issues/17
+Using this input, the Suma Import Generator creates JSON formatted data and submits it using Suma's API.
+The JSON format it uses is describe here: https://github.com/cazzerson/Suma/issues/17

-The import generator only creates JSON data to be copied and pasted into Suma's Direct JSON Import tool -- it does **not** submit data to Suma.

 ## Demo